 Near Fall 2-4 Points

 A wrestler can score two to four points by turning their opponent’s shoulders to the mat and hold them at a 45-degree angle or less.
 This will score them 2-4 points depending on the time held.
-Near fall points call only be scored by someone in the offensive position.
+Near fall points can only be scored by someone in the offensive position.

 Penalty and Caution Points

 Last but not least are points that are scored from penalties or caution points.
 One of the common penalties happens when a wrestler locks their hands around an opponent’s legs or body on the ground.
 Stalling during the match can result in penalty points.
-They would also include things that might put a wrestler in danger such as choking or body-slamming.
-There are many other things that might qualify as penalty points.
-But basically breaking the rules, putting people in danger, and unsportsmanlike conduct are the bulk of it.

-Many people join wrestling with the hopes of one day win an Olympic medal.
+Many people join wrestling with the hopes of one day winning an Olympic medal.
 Unfortunately, the folkstyle wrestling practiced in American high schools and colleges is not in the Olympics.
-There are currently two wrestling styles that are part of the Olympics.
-That is Greco-Roman and freestyle wrestling.

 Of the two, freestyle wrestling is much more similar to folkstyle than Greco-Roman is.
 So naturally, it would be a much easier transition for a folkstyle wrestler to transition to freestyle wrestling if they are interested in Olympic wrestling.
-Since folkstyle is a seasonal sport, many wrestlers will look to practice freestyle wrestling during the offseason.

-Practicing both will make you an overall better wrestler and grappler.
-Though both styles are similar there are some big differences between the two.
 In folkstyle wrestling, there is a bigger emphasis on controlling your opponent.
 Because of this difference, I think folkstyle wrestling is the better of the two to learn for MMA.

 Folkstyle Wrestling In MMA

-This is because naturally there is more work done on the ground in folkstyle wrestling.
+Folkstyle is great for MMA because there is more work done on the ground in folkstyle wrestling.
 That said, it is best to learn both as there are some other benefits to learning freestyle for MMA that folkstyle does not have.
-Mainly some of the more brutal takedowns and being able to lock your arms around your opponent’s body.

 Benefits Of Folkstyle Wrestling